Para-Bannai-Ito Polynomials: General Complementary Bannai--Ito and Bannai--Ito

-where $A_{n}$ and $C_{n}$ are as in (\ref{C2_RRCBICo}).\\ Dunkl-difference equations are presented for the complementary Bannai-Ito and Bannai-Ito polynomials in \cite{CBI} and \cite{BI} respectfully.
-It can be seen from formulas (\ref{C2_RRCBICo}) that the positivity condition $A_{n-1}C_n>0$ cannot be achieved for all $n\in\mathbb{N}$ for the general complementary Bannai-Ito.
-Nevertheless, it is possible to obtain a finite set of $N+1$ orthogonal polynomials by using as truncation conditions $A_{-1}C_0=0$ and $A_{N}C_{N+1}=0$.
+Dunkl-difference equations are presented for the complementary Bannai--Ito and Bannai--Ito polynomials in \cite{CBI} and \cite{BI}, respectively.
+It can be seen from formulas \eqref{C2_RRCBICo} that the positivity condition $u_n = A_{n-1}C_n>0$ cannot be achieved for all $n\in\mathbb{N}$ for the general complementary Bannai--Ito.
+Nevertheless, it is possible to obtain a finite set of $N+1$ orthogonal polynomials by using as truncation conditions $u_0 = A_{-1}C_0=0$ and $u_{N+1}=A_{N}C_{N+1}=0$.
 The first condition is always respected, but a parametrization dependent on $N$ and its parity is needed for the second condition, and it can be realized in many ways.
-If one sets either $\pp{N+2\rho_2-2r_2+1}=0$, $\pp{N+2\rho_2-2r_1+1}=0$ or $\pp{N+2\rho_1+2\rho_2+2}=0$ if $N$ is even or $\pp{N-2r_1-2r_2+1}=0$, $\pp{N+2\rho_1-2r_1+2}=0$ or $\pp{N+2\rho_1-2r_2+2}=0$ if $N$ is odd, then the usual complementary Bannai-Ito polynomials are recovered from the truncation.
+Suppose that N is even.
+Then, the truncation conditions $(N+2\rho_2-2r_2+1)=0$, $(N+2\rho_2-2r_1+1)=0$ or $(N+2\rho_1+2\rho_2+2)=0$ all lead to the usual complementary Bannai--Ito polynomials.
 However, using a parametrization such that when $N$ is even leads to an admissible truncation and to a different result.
 One should be careful when choosing a parametrization for this last truncation, since a zero is introduced in the denominator of the coefficients $A_n$ and $C_n$ for $n \sim N / 2$.
 The parametrization needs to ensure that a cancellation occurs to have finite expressions in those cases.
-A very similar truncation arises for the general Bannai-Ito but for $N$ odd, and it reads
+A very similar truncation arises for the general Bannai--Ito but for $N$ odd, and it reads

-These truncation conditions lead to a new family of orthogonal polynomials: the para-Bannai-Ito polynomials.
-Taking $N=2j$ in (\ref{C2_trunc_2j}) and $N=2j+1$ in (\ref{C2_trunc_2j1}), both truncation conditions are identical and correspond to .
-The parametrization then only depends on the parity of $j$.
+These truncation conditions lead to a new family of orthogonal polynomials: the para-Bannai--Ito polynomials.
+Taking $N=2j$ in \eqref{C2_trunc_2j} and $N=2j+1$ in \eqref{C2_trunc_2j1}, both truncation conditions are identical and correspond to